-The Flavia Reed Owen Special Collections and Archives unit of McGraw-Page Library houses several significant historical and literary collections in addition to preserving the historic archives of the college.
-Flavia Reed Owen was the much beloved College Librarian from 1946-1984.
+The Flavia Reed Owen Special Collections and Archives Room at the McGraw-Page Library houses several significant historical and literary collections in addition to preserving the historic archives of the college.
+The room was named in honor of Flavia Reed Owen, the College Librarian from 1946-1984.
+PLEASE NOTE: Effective September 10, 2018, Special Collections & Archives is available by appointment only.

 The Randolph-Macon College Archives include materials dating from the founding of the college to the present, including books, documents and papers, publications, newspapers, microfilm and microfiche, drawings, photographs, scrapbooks, blueprints, film and audio recordings, and objects and artifacts.